 A serviced office space is an all-inclusive office that is fully equipped and managed by an office ‘provider’, who rents individual offices, floors or desks to other companies and individuals.
-Nowadays, serviced office spaces come in various sizes which will influence costs.
+Serviced office spaces come in various sizes which will influence costs.
 Each space will have a variety of amenities and support different working patterns so it is important to find the right property for your business.

 You pay per desk per month.
 This allows start-ups and scaleups to avoid committing to long contracts and payments during uncertain times.

-The most common contract for a serviced office space is 12 months, with a three-month notice period thereafter.
-However, most providers are willing to offer three, six or nine-month initial periods.
-For a coworking office space, contracts initially start with a three-month commitment period, that will change to a rolling monthly notice.
+The most common contract for a serviced office space is 12 months, with a three-month notice period but most providers are willing to be flexible.
+Coworking contracts initially start with a three-month commitment period, that will change to a rolling monthly notice.

 Flexibility: A serviced office space has the shortest contract time.
-This flexibility is ideal for a business looking to remain agile and work in a space that can expand or reduce at short notice, in line with their business plan.
+This flexibility is ideal for a business looking to remain agile and work in a space that can expand or reduce at short notice.

 Lower Costs: Serviced offices provide a flexible, pay-as-you-go approach to meeting spaces, so your business only pays for the facilities that they use.